flancia-coop/doc.anagora.org/social-coop-tech-group.md

                - although we would want to have mastodon/the instance use keycloak in the medium term
        - cleanup of wiki.social.coop now join.social.coop repo: https://git.coop/social.coop/tech/wiki.social.coop/-/merge_requests/8
            - \o/
+           - meet.coop is maybe back from almost dead, so we need to keep the meet.coop signup flow for now

 ## [[2023-05-22]]
 Here: Akshay, Eduardo, Ed ...